Mental health at home: Continued remote work and its implications

 Take regular breaks - Going along with the time-blocking method above, maintain a discipline of taking breaks from work at regular intervals throughout the day.
 These breaks could be short ones where you quickly stand and stretch, or longer ones where you take a walk around the house and do other things.
 This helps break up the work day into chunks, and helps reduce risks of burning out from work as well.

 Stop guilt-tripping - Having near-constant access to workplace materials can make people feel the need to work constantly.
 As per Qualtrics, 25% of employees working from home reported increased feelings of guilt since the pandemic began.
 This guilt comes from feeling like they're "not doing enough".
-However, in these unprecedented times of changing work-styles, it is important to slow down and take a moment to assess one's own thoughts.
-Meditation, yoga, and listening to calming music can help reduce feelings of anxiety and depression when working remotely.
+However, in these unprecedented times of changing work styles, it is important to slow down and take a moment to assess one's own thoughts.
+Practising yoga, meditation, and listening to calming music can help reduce feelings of anxiety and depression when working remotely.

 Reach out, but within reason - While physically meeting colleagues and loved ones may be difficult, online catch-ups can be beneficial in maintaining a bond among peers.
 This can help employees feel connected and can help reduce feelings of loneliness as well.
 However, the caveat to this is overexposure to online meetings.
 As Dr Steiler said, an overabundance of video conferences can have a negative impact on employee engagement.
 Implementing a policy of required break time between meetings, planning out days in the month where there are no meetings, and allowing employees to maintain a healthy boundary between work and home life can go a long way in improving mental health in the long term.